liamw1/oxibooru/doc/API.md

 - **Description**

-    Retrieves information about an existing pool category.
+    Sets given pool category as default.
+All new pools created manually or automatically will have this category.

 ## Deleting pool category
 - **Request**